Yui Ishikawa

-Yui Ishikawa (石川 由依, Ishikawa Yui) is a Japanese actress and voice actress who was previously represented by Sunaoka Office but now works for mitt management.
+Yui Ishikawa (石川 由依, Ishikawa Yui) is a Japanese actress and singer who was previously represented by Sunaoka Office but now works for mitt management.
 Prior to becoming a voice actress, she worked mainly on stage.
 Her specialities are classical ballet, jazz dance, and tap dance.
 Before she started as a voice actress, she was a stage actress and has been voicing radio dramas since 2007.

-Her biggest roles were as starring characters Violet Evergarden in Violet Evergarden and as Mikasa Ackerman in Attack on Titan.
-She also voices China Kousaka in Gundam Build Fighters, Sayuri Haruno in Bonjour Sweet Love Patisserie, Hinaki Shinjo in Aikatsu, and YoRHa No.2 Type B (2B) in Nier: Automata.
+Her biggest roles were as starring characters Mikasa Ackerman in Attack on Titan and Violet Evergarden in Violet Evergarden.
+She also voices China Kousaka in Gundam Build Fighters, Sayuri Haruno in Bonjour Sweet Love Patisserie, Hinaki Shinjo in Aikatsu!, and YoRHa No.2 Type B (2B) in Nier: Automata.
 At the 8th Seiyu Awards in 2014, she won an award for Best Supporting Actress.
 She also won the award for Best Actress in a Leading Role at the 15th Annual Seiyū Awards in 2021 for her role in Violet Evergarden.

-She has attended anime conventions around the world, including Sakura-Con in Seattle, Otakuthon in Montreal, and Japan Expo in Paris, and Madman Anime Festival in Brisbane.
+She has attended anime conventions around the world, including Sakura-Con in Seattle, Otakuthon in Montreal, Japan Expo in Paris, and Madman Anime Festival in Brisbane.